sap-linuxlab/community.sles-for-sap/roles/saptune/README.md

 **IMPORTANT**, this role only works with saptune 3.0 or newer.
 If a version older than 3.0 is discovered, the role with fail with a meaningful error.

+**IMPORTANT**, this role deals with saptune `solutions` only.
+It will apply and revert solutions as necessary.
+Any sapnotes applied or removed by saptune by a user are out of the scope of this role.

 ## Variables

 The following variable is mandatory: